chrisanthropic/terraform-import-github-organization/README.md

 # HOW
 ## How the script works
 ### Public repos
 Imports all public repos owned by the organization (includes full pagination support for Orgs with 100+ repos).
-Also writes a Terraform resource block in a single file (`gihtub-public-repos.tf`), using the following template and populating it with values pulled via the Github API:
+Also writes a Terraform resource block in a single file (`github-public-repos.tf`), using the following template and populating it with values pulled via the Github API:

 ```
 resource "github_repository" "$PUBLIC_REPO_NAME" {